tmbiro/pandas_challenge/README.md

 ### District Summary

-First, I performed some necessary calculations and then created a high-level snapshot of the district's key metrics in tue DataFrame.
+First, I performed some necessary calculations and then created a high-level snapshot of the district's key metrics in the DataFrame.
 I discoverd the following using the referenced code:

 - <b>Total number of unique schools:</b> 15
   ```python